 What is it?: Lumen is a unit of light measurement otherwise known as luminous flux.

-Lumens is measured using a highly specialized light integrating sphere.
+To measure lumens, we use a highly specialized light integrating sphere.

 What is it?: Lux is a unit of light measurement taking area into account.
 In other words, light intensity.